-I started teaching private piano lessons in 1991.
-Since 2001, I've been teaching ear training, harmony, piano, bass and ensembles at Berklee.
+I started teaching private piano lessons in 1991, soon after I graduated from Cornell.
+From 2001-2021, I taught ear training, harmony, piano, bass and ensembles at Berklee College of Music.
 While I continue to love the classroom, my deepest passion is for private teaching.
 I love the personal connection and flexibility that private lessons make room for, and the relationships that get created over time.

 In my teaching, I draw on many valuable learning experiences I've had along the way:

-• earning a B.A. from Cornell in Musicology
+• earning a B.A. from Cornell University in Musicology

-• earning a Masters from New England Conservatory in Contemporary Improvisation (mostly jazz piano and bass performance, but including classical composition)
+• earning a Masters from New England Conservatory of Music in Contemporary Improvisation (mostly jazz piano and bass performance, but also including classical composition)

 • 35+ years as a working musician, composer and bandleader in a variety of styles